 At high tide, watch the waves breaking round The Island, recombining in complex patterns, and then sometimes crashing dramatically against the sea wall.

-At low tide take a walk along four linked beaches, and reward yourselves with a thick hot chocolate, sundowner cocktail or delicious meal at the restaurant right on Lusty Glaze beach.
+At low tide take a walk along four linked beaches, and reward yourselves with a warm drink, sundowner cocktail, casual pizza or delicious sit-down meal at the restaurants and cafes on the beaches.
 Then either hurry back along the same sandy route to beat the incoming tide, or take your time to finish your drink or meal, and return along the cliff top with magnificent sea views.

 At full and new moons, when the tides are most extreme, you can walk at low tide into the nearby harbour, the “New Quay” dating back to 1439.
 Later the fishing boats will return with their catch and will chug through the same entrance, high above where you were standing hours earlier.

 Going in the opposite direction at very low tides you can reach a fifth beach past Lusty Glaze.
 This is Porth Beach, next to the site of an iron age island fort.
 This is well worth exploring, normally reached by the cliff walk.
 It has a dramatically noisy blowhole when the waves are up.

 The tide clock in The Island’s living room helps you plan your day in tune with nature.
 It really does give you a different relationship to eternal natural forces when you decide which route to take to go to the shops by glancing at the tide clock.

 'The island was amazing and our kids absolutely loved staying there.
 Brilliant!'